othercriteria/vibectl/PLANNED_CHANGES.md

 - Updated `vibe_autonomous_prompt` to use `build_context_fragments` with `presentation_hints`.
 - All summary-prompt test helpers updated; unit tests & `make typecheck` now clean.
 - Fixed failing unit tests caused by the scaffold and typing mismatch.
+- Migrated majority of *summary* prompt creators to the new three-argument signature and unified context injection via `build_context_fragments`.
+- live_display.py updated to propagate `presentation_hints` and rely exclusively on prompt helpers for context injection.
+- Updated `tests/subcommands/test_logs_cmd.py` and `tests/test_cli_global_flag_transduction.py` to reflect the
+  new `allowed_exit_codes=(0,)` keyword-argument passed to `run_kubectl` by `command_handler`.
+- Corrected patch targets in the same tests so they patch `vibectl.command_handler` (or `vibectl.subcommands.logs_cmd`) rather than stale module paths.
+- Fixed expectations around the empty-output path: `handle_command_output` is now invoked even when kubectl returns no data, and tests have been updated accordingly.
+- All unit tests now pass cleanly (`pytest -n auto` → 2158 ✓, 0 ✗).

 ---